 Hydration is extremely important while sailing: We strongly suggest that all passengers bring reusable water bottles when they come onboard.
 There are no refreshments available for purchase onboard.
 For public sails and private charters, you are welcome to bring whatever you’d like to eat or drink on your sail, including wine or beer.
 Please note that all alcohol consumption takes place at the captain’s discretion.

 All of our sails, unless otherwise noted, depart from and return to the same dock.
 Which direction we sail in and how far we travel is dependent on the tide, current, and wind.
-Although every sail with Clearwater provides information about the river and sights on its banks, we are a traditional sailing vessel that spends as much time under sail as possible, not a tour boat.
+Sailing onboard Clearwater centers the experience of being on the water and experiencing the Hudson River from that perspective.

 It is very rare for passengers to become seasick while onboard.
 Clearwater was designed to navigate the kinds of inland waters we sail in.
 Broad of beam and very low to the water, the sloop is extremely stable.